a-tech-broe/SkyOps/README.md

 The voice picker selects the most natural-sounding voice available: Google neural → Apple Samantha → any Enhanced US English voice → fallback US English.

 Requires `ANTHROPIC_API_KEY` to be set.
 Returns a `503` with a clear error message if the key is missing.

 ---

+## Accounts & Password Reset

+Sign-up and login use email + password, with sessions carried as a JWT (`skybroe_token` in `localStorage`, signed with `JWT_SECRET`).

+Password reset is self-service:

+1. `POST /api/auth/forgot-password` — always returns the same response (so it never reveals whether an email is registered).
+If the address exists, a single-use token (1-hour expiry) is stored in `password_reset_tokens` and a reset email is sent.
+2. The email is sent via **Amazon SES** from `SES_FROM_EMAIL` and links to `${APP_URL}/reset-password?token=…`.
+3. `POST /api/auth/reset-password` — validates the token and sets the new password.

+> Delivery requires a **verified SES sender identity** and, for arbitrary recipients, **SES production access** (a new account is in the SES sandbox and can only send to verified addresses).
+The EC2 instance role grants `ses:SendEmail`; ensure the running container can reach instance-role credentials.

+---